 - Once your petition is processed, you will receive an e-mail to confirm whether you have been registered.
 If HKS confirms your enrollment, you should attend and participate in the class even if it does not yet appear on your home school record.

 Only currently enrolled Harvard students, Harvard employees, and Harvard fellows may be auditors due to building access policies.
-You must have an active Harvard University identification card (HUID) and test regularly by following the university’s COVID testing protocols.
-Individuals outside Harvard University are not permitted to audit courses for the 2021-2022 academic year.
+You must have an active Harvard University identification card (HUID) and follow the University’s COVID-19 policies and protocols.
+Individuals outside Harvard University are not permitted to audit courses for the 2022-2023 academic year.